spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-backup.md

 # Restore a Cluster Backup

 This how-to guide provides instructions to restore a backup to a cluster in Palette.
 You can restore a backup to the same cluster from where you created it or to a different cluster within the same project.
 For simplicity, this guide uses the following terminology while referencing the clusters:
 <br />

 - *Source cluster* - The cluster from where you created the backup.

 - *Destination cluster* - The cluster where you want to restore the backup

+A restore operation will only restore the specified namespaces, cluster resources, and persistent volumes from the backup.
+Refer to the [Restore Reference](https://velero.io/docs/main/restore-reference) documentation by Velero to learn more about the restore workflow and the default restore order.

 The following sections will outline the prerequisites and the steps to restore a backup to a destination cluster in Palette.